What is polysaccharide storage myopathy?

 What is the prognosis for polysaccharide storage myopathy?

-There is no cure for PSSM, but it can be managed successfully.
-Approximately 50% of affected horses with Type 1 PSSM show improvement under dietary management alone.
+There is no cure for PSSM, but it can often be managed successfully.
+Approximately 50% of affected horses with PSSM1 show improvement under dietary management alone.
 Of those that adhere to dietary and exercise management, 90% have few to no episodes of tying-up.
 However, clinical signs will likely resume if there are disruptions to the management program.
+Many horses achieve acceptable levels of performance, but some cases prove extremely difficult to manage.

 How can polysaccharide storage myopathy be prevented?